jqnpm/jqnpm/README.md

-  initialize                Create default jq.json and src/main.jq files. fetch [package]           Preload package cache from remote server. install [package]         Install/add jq.json dependencies to the current directory. execute [flags for jq]    Run normal jq with dependencies.
+  initialize                Create default jq.json and src/main.jq files. fetch [package]           Preload package cache from remote server. install [package]         Install/add jq.json dependencies to the current directory. execute [flags for jq]    Run normal jq with dependencies. **This is a workaround until plain jq is up to speed.**
 ```